-Further explanation of the Co-ordinated Modernisation Design Principle and why it is important to your proposal
+Further explanation of the Co-ordinated Modernisation Design Principle and why it is important to your proposal for the need to make the best use of existing runways.

 The CAA's AMS (CAP 1711) describes what airspace modernisation must deliver, drawn from relevant national and international policy and law.
 Paragraphs 3.5-3.7 set out factors that airspace modernisation must deliver, drawn from section 70 of the Transport Act 2000 and relevant policy, such as: